Following are some of our specially-designed searches…

 Question: “We are considering selling our home.
 How do we find the right real estate agent to help us?”

-Hiring the wrong person to help you with a large financial transaction can cost you thousands of dollars and cause you nothing but stress.
+Our suggestion: Hiring the wrong person to help you with a large financial transaction can cost you thousands of dollars and cause you nothing but stress.
 Whether you are selling or buying a home, following are some insightful questions you should ask when you have your face-to-face interview:

 10. Can I cancel my listing contract if I am not satisfied?
 The REALTOR® should release you from a listing agreement prior to its expiration upon request.